Social and Economic Impact

 Schlumberger manufactures custom battery packs made with different liquid cathode lithium chemistries and unique cell electrode constructions, and we recycle almost 100% of the lithium metal batteries we manufacture, which minimizes the environmental impact of our lithium metal battery usage.
 This high standard is consistently achieved and documented through an ongoing program to routinely audit our waste battery collection points and contracted recycling facility.

-Registration Evaluation, Authorisation, and Restriction of Chemicals (REACH) is an EU regulation [(EC) No. 1907/2006] on chemical substances that covers manufacturing, importing, placing, and use in the EEA.
-This regulation provides a high level of protection to human health and the environment by making people responsible for understanding and managing the risks associated with chemical use.
+Registration, Evaluation, Authorization, and Restriction of Chemicals (REACH), a European Union regulation that covers manufacturing, importing, placement, and use of chemical substances, provides a high level of protection to human health and the environment by making people responsible for understanding and managing the risks associated with chemical use.
+In 2016, Schlumberger continued to develop new chemicals and technologies that comply with REACH regulations in Europe.
+In addition, we reviewed our European chemicals portfolio with a view to reduce our REACH registration costs.